 When is a DVIR Required?

 Per United States federal law, completing a driver vehicle inspection report is required for every CMV on the road to ensure road safety and compliance.
 DVIRs are meant to reduce the number of crashes, injuries, and fatalities involving commercial motor vehicles.
 If you’re using two or more commercial motor vehicles for business, there’s almost a 100% chance you’ll be required to fill out and keep DVIRs for each of your vehicles.

 There are a few instances where DVIRs are not required, however.
 DVIR regulations won’t apply to the following operators:

-- Motor carriers with only one commercial motor vehicle
+- Motor carriers with only one commercial vehicle

 - Private motor carriers carrying passengers, not as a business

 Additionally, the Federal Motor Carrier Safety Administration repealed the requirement for drivers to submit a DVIR if no defects or damages were found in 2014.
 This means DVIRs aren’t required to be submitted if the vehicle passes the driver’s inspection.